 The full spectrum of economic activities as defined in the UN System of National Accounts is not covered in the definition adopted for the Employment and Unemployment surveys of NSSO.
 Production of any good for own consumption is considered as economic activity by UN System of National Accounts but production of only primary goods is considered as economic activity by NSSO.
-While the former includes activities like own account processing of primary products among other things, in the NSS surveys, processing of primary products for own consumption is not considered as economic activity.
-However, it may be noted that 'production of agricultural goods for own consumption' covers all activities up to and including stages of thrashing and storing of produce, for own consumption, comes under the coverage of the economic activities of NSSO.
+While the former included activities like own account processing of primary products among other things, in the NSS surveys, processing of primary products for own consumption was not considered as economic activity.
+However, it may be noted that 'production of agricultural goods for own consumption' covered all activities up to and including stages of threshing and storing of produce, for own consumption, comes under the coverage of the economic activities of NSSO.

-The term 'economic activity' in the Employment and Unemployment survey of NSSO in this round will include:
+The term 'economic activity' in the Employment and Unemployment survey of NSSO included: